 Can dogs accelerate progress in cancer prevention?
-Canine studies have already helped define the dose of an antioxidant-the trace mineral selenium-that minimizes cancer-causing genetic damage within the aging prostate.
+Recently canine studies have helped define the dose of an antioxidant-the trace mineral selenium-that minimizes cancercausing genetic damage within the aging prostate.
 The message from the dogs: when it comes to taking dietary supplements such as selenium to reduce your cancer risk, more of a good thing is not necessarily better.
 Elderly dogs given moderate doses ended up with less DNA damage in their prostates than dogs given lower or higher amounts.
-Comparative oncologists hold that dog studies conducted before largescale human prevention trials are initiated can streamline the process of finding the most effective dose of cancer preventives and can enable oncologists to lob a well-aimed grenade at the cancer foe.
+Comparative oncologists hold that dog studies conducted before large-scale human prevention trials are initiated can streamline the process of finding the most effective dose of cancer preventives and can enable oncologists to lob a well-aimed grenade at the cancer foe.

 Pet dogs can assist in preventing human cancers in another way.
-For years dogs in the research laboratory have advanced understanding of the acute and long-term effects of high doses of cancercausing chemicals.
-But pet dogs, just by going about their daily lives, could serve as sentinels-watchdogs, if you will-to identify substances in our homes and in our backyards that are carcinogenic at lower doses.
-If something can cause cancer, the disease will show up in pets, with their compressed life spans, well before it will in people.
+For years, dogs in the research laboratory have advanced understanding of the acute and long-term effects of high doses of cancer-causing chemicals.
+But pet dogs, just by going about their daily lives, could serve as sentinels watchdogs, if you will-to identify substances in our homes and in our backyards that are carcinogenic at lower doses.
+If something can cause cancer, the disease will show up in pets,